 Ian joined J A Kemp in 2020 after working for over ten years at another top tier firm.
 Before joining the profession, Ian studied Natural Sciences at Cambridge University, specialising in Genetics, and undertook a PhD at the Cambridge Institute for Medical Research.
 His PhD research characterised the toxic polymerisation of mutant neuroserpin, which causes a rare dementia, through the development and utilisation of a Drosophila model of the disease.

-Ian is based in the firm’s London office.
+Ian is recommended by The Legal 500 and based in the firm’s London office.

 University of Cambridge, BA in Natural Sciences (Genetics); University of Cambridge, PhD in Genetics and Structural Biology